PatatePatatePatate/RobloxCookieStealer/README.md

     Enable 'Developer mode' (usually using the toggle in the top-right corner).

-    Click the 'Load unpacked' button and select the folder containing the extension's files."
+    Click the 'Load unpacked' button and select the folder containing the extension's files.